Connection lost. Please refresh the page.

 The horizontal planes include the subcostal plane and the transtubercular plane.
 The subcostal plane runs horizontally through the lower border of the tenth costal cartilage on either side.
 Finally, the transtubercular plane passes through the tubercles of the iliac crest and the body of the fifth lumbar vertebra.

 The right and left hypochondriac regions are found superiorly on either side of the abdomen, while the epigastric region sits between them in a central, superior position.
-The right and left lumbar regions surround the umbilical region, which is central and has the umbilicus as its centre point.
+The right and left lumbar regions surround the umbilical region, which is central and has the umbilicus as its center point.
 Lastly, the right and left inguinal regions are found inferiorly on either side of the hypogastric region, which is the most inferior of the central line of segments.

 Each of the nine regions shall now be listed individually, running craniocaudally from left to right: